Belfast Great Victoria Street railway station: Service at closure

-On Sundays, the Bangor, Larne, and Portadown Line services all reduce to hourly operation.
-Derry~Londonderry Line services reduce to two-hourly operation, with only seven trains running each way.
-Derry~Londonderry Line trains are still hourly but alternate between Derry Waterside and Portrush, except for the final train of the evening, which terminates at Coleraine.
+On Sundays, the Bangor, Larne, and Portadown Line services all reduced to hourly operation.
+Derry~Londonderry Line services reduced to two-hourly operation, with only seven trains running each way.
+Derry~Londonderry Line trains were still hourly but alternated between Derry Waterside and Portrush, except for the final train of the evening, which terminated at Coleraine.

 Air Link

-Railway access from Great Victoria Street at Sydenham links into George Best Belfast City Airport on the line to Bangor.
+Railway access from Great Victoria Street at Sydenham linked into George Best Belfast City Airport on the line to Bangor.

-Future
+21st century

-NI Railways has built a new traincare facility next to Adelaide station for its new Class 4000 diesel multiple units.
+NI Railways constructed a new traincare facility next to Adelaide station for its diesel multiple units.
 The opportunity was also taken to improve the infrastructure at Great Victoria Street; the plan to begin with was to reduce the curves by realigning the track, and moving the buffer stops and the route from the platforms to the concourse to the other side of Durham Street.
 Additionally there were plans to add a fifth platform to the station, which would have culminated in Enterprise services transferring from Lanyon Place to Great Victoria Street.
 However, under Translink's subsequent plan to build a new integrated transport hub, the proposal has expanded to the potential construction of a brand new 6–8 platform station on the site of the old Grosvenor Road freight depot, close to the existing station, because the existing site is too constrained for any further expansion.
+It was announced that the station would close permanently on 10 May 2024, though the line from Belfast to Lisburn would remain open using the third side of the triangular track layout to bypass the GVS/GC site, as services used to do during the station's first closure from 1976-1995.

+Great Victoria Street station closed permanently on 10 May 2024.